 Staffed with participants chosen from among the Environmental Council membership, these working groups aim to determine and ensure Group-wide adoption of existing best practices; execute joint initiatives to increase synergy; and formulate plans geared toward improvement.
 Environmental Council formed working groups to focus on the key issues of Water, Soil, Integrated Environmental Permits, Waste Management, Coordination Board for Improving the Investment Climate, Greenhouse Gases, and Biodiversity.
 The working group structure is updated on an as needed basis.

 The long-term strategic plans devised by the Koç Group Environmental Council are converted into actionable goals by the companies.
-Group companies ensure organization-wide adoption of these goals starting from their senior management teams.
+The Council is managed by the Environment Council Management.
+Group companies ensure organization-wide adoption of these goals starting from their senior management teams, improvement of Koç Group’s environmental strategy and policy, determation of the Group roadmap, implementation of Koç Group environmental management system and development of projects according to the needs of the Group.
 Efforts of related units are evaluated by way of numerical performance indicators.
 The Koç Group Environmental Council created a long-term strategic plan to be effective until 2020.
 Under this strategic plan, Koç Group companies are expected to certify their facility environmental management systems in accordance with international standards such as ISO 14001 and ISO 50001; implement best practices in energy and water efficiency; initiate efforts to achieve zero-waste operations; adopt green procurement processes and environmentally-friendly product practices; undertake anti-climate change related initiatives; and execute efforts to create environmental awareness among the entire society.

 Annual performance evaluation reports are drafted in line with the key performance indicators determined by the Group Environmental Council; these reports are presented to Koç Holding’s senior management.
 Further, the Audit Group conducts policy- and performance-based periodic audits and reports the results to the related company senior management team.
 In addition to the audits conducted by the Audit Group with the contribution of the Environmental Council, the environmental policies and performance of Group companies are also subject to intra-company and independent auditing processes.
 Improvement efforts are carried out to address the target areas of improvement identified via these audits.
 Shortcomings identified after the Environmental Audit are tracked via quarterly interim reports; registered in the target cards of the companies for that year; and improvements are implemented.
 The environmental management systems of Koç Group companies are based on the ISO 14001 Environmental Management System Standard and other internationally-accepted standards.
 These systems are certified through periodic external audits in order to ensure the integrity of implementation.

-Eighty-two of the 85 facilities owned by Group companies that fall within the scope sustainability reports are ISO 14001 certified.
-The share of certified facilities increased to 96,5% in 2016, from 89% in 2014.
+90 of the 110facilities owned by the Group companies that fall within the scope sustainability reports are ISO 14001 certified.
 In addition to ISO 14001, other methods widely used by Group companies include the ISO 50001 Energy Management System Standard; ISO 14064-1 for Quantification and Auditing of the Greenhouse Gas Emissions System Standard; OHSAS 18001 Occupational Health and Safety System Standard; ISO 9001 Quality Management System Standard; ISO 10002 Customer Satisfaction Management System Standard; ISO 27001 Information Security Management System Standard; ISO 17025 Laboratory Management System Standard; EFQM; Six Sigma; and Total Productive Maintenance (TPM).
 Group companies also use Supply Chain Management System standards such as ISO 28001 and CIPS; ISO 20000 Information Technology Service Management System Standard; ISO 22301 Business Continuity Management System Standard; and social responsibility systems such as BSCI and SEDEX.
 Additionally, Group companies conform to sector-specific or generally-accepted local and international product and process quality standards, norms, product information and labeling practices.
 For example, REACH, RoHS, EuP, and WEEE are regulations governing the consumer durables sector that set the environmental attributes of products.
 Group companies comply with the European Union’s REACH Regulation while also expecting their suppliers to adhere to this regulatory framework.

 Group companies bring their environmental management efforts and accomplishments to the attention of their respective senior management teams as well as to the executive management of Koç Holding.
 This information is also shared with the related stakeholders via sustainability reports and other various tools.

 Koç Group companies approach environmental risks with a holistic approach, from procurement and logistics to sales and consumption of products and services.
 The aim is to mitigate the impacts across the value chain.
 To this end, Group companies expect their suppliers to adopt environmental policies and a governance approach that is identical to theirs; include environmental management criteria in supplier auditing methodologies; and execute capability enhancement initiatives.
-In 2016, 10.2% of active suppliers of Group companies were audited based on environmental management criteria.
-In addition, environmental training administered to the personnel of supplier firms totaled 2,976 person-hours.
+In 2018, 20.7% of active suppliers of Group companies were audited based on environmental management criteria.
+In addition, environmental training administered to the personnel of supplier firms totaled 78,163 person-hours.
 As part of their environmental management activities, Group companies also conduct environmental awareness training initiatives for their employees, business partners, and society at large.
-Within this scope, Group companies administered more than 91,500 person-hours of environmental training attended by nearly 69,000 persons during 2016.
-During 2016, Group companies channeled more than TL 77 million to environmental management and training activities, and approximately TL 309 million to environmental performance improvement initiatives, for a total of over TL 386 million for environment related efforts.
-More than TL 345 million of these outlays and investments were realized by Tüpraş.
-Largest share of the TL 1.3 billion R&D spending by Group companies in 2016 was for activities designed to reduce the environmental footprint of products and production processes.
+Within this scope, Group companies administered more than 42,170 person-hours of environmental training attended by nearly 32,000 persons during 2018.
+In 2018, Group companies channeled more than TL 95 million to environmental management and training activities, and approximately TL 104 million to environmental performance improvement initiatives, for a total of TL 200 million for environment related efforts.

 Koç Holding strives to improve its sustainability efforts by actively engaging with different stakeholders.
 To determine material issues for NGOs, universities, public enterprises and opinion leaders on environmental, human rights and transparency issues and to fully understand their expectations from Koç Group, in 2016, “Sustainability Stakeholder Research” was conducted.
 According to the research results, preserving existing resources while increasing productivity, taking actions on climate change and increasing energy efficiency to reduce greenhouse gas emissions are focal points on stakeholder expectations from Koç Group companies.
 Accordingly, Koç Group updated its material issues on sustainability and prepared a guide on material issue management, stakeholder engagement, performance management and determining best practices.